Welcome to SaveTheGuns.com!

 Guns used for defensive purposes should be able to reliably cycle at least 500 cartridges without a single malfunction.
 Your life may well depend upon it.

 3. Is the gun for concealed carry?
 I recommend revolvers or semi-automatics with a 4.5" barrel or less.
 Most barrels of longer length are harder to conceal.
 For concealed carry, I could recommend hundreds of models of quality firearms.
-However, if I was to settle on a single caliber and model, it would be one of the Sig Arms semi-automatics in .40 S&W caliber.
-I might go with the Sig-Arms SIG-PRO SP-2340.
+However, if I was to settle on a single caliber and model, it would be one of the Sig Sauer semi-automatics in .40 S&W caliber, perhaps the Sig Sauer P 226.

 4. Which gun is right for my body?
 People of slight build should not consider the most powerful firearms in each category.
 Large shotguns and rifles might have to be cut down to properly fit those of small stature or small hands.